sparkfun/SparkFun_RTK_Firmware/docs/intro.md

 ![Double crosshair indicating RTK Fix](<img/SparkFun RTK Display - Double Crosshair.png>)

-You will see the Crosshair icon become double and begin flashing.
+As soon as corrections are sent to the device, the Crosshair icon will become double and begin flashing.
 Once RTK Fix is achieved (usually under 30 seconds) the double crosshairs will become solid and the HPA will be below 20mm.
 You can now take positional readings with millimeter accuracy!

 ![Green bubble indicating RTK Fix](<SparkFun RTK SW Maps - Green Bubble-1.png>)